jwonyk/eds-pokemon-project/README.md

 ## Purpose of the Project

-The goal of this project is to build a reproducible local ETL and analytics pipeline using Pokémon data from the PokeAPI dataset.
+The goal of this project is to build a reproducible analytics pipeline using Pokémon data from the PokeAPI dataset.

 The project focuses on:
 - transforming raw CSV files into structured relational tables,